21 November 2018

-1) Platform training: comprehensive training programmes for all new technologies, to get teams up to speed with the full capabilities of their martech ecosystem.
+Comprehensive training programmes for all new technologies, to get teams up to speed with the full capabilities of their martech ecosystem.

-2) Broader training: a programme to develop broader tech skills, covering subjects like data analysis and the basics of coding and app development.
+A programme to develop broader tech skills, covering subjects like data analysis and the basics of coding and app development.

-3) Industry knowledge: education to help marketers better understand the landscape, and how different martech vendors can solve key challenges for their business.
+Education to help marketers better understand the landscape, and how different martech vendors can solve key challenges for their business.

 While most have a way to go, some businesses are already doing a brilliant job with marketing enablement.
 Airbnb is one of those leading the way.
 With a commitment to informing every decision with data, they recognised it wasn’t possible to have a data scientist in every room.
 So they launched Data University.
 It offers data education to every employee, democratising data science across their whole business.